yuchen3890/fintech_center_website/README.md

 Before running scripts below, please install npm and node on your computer, and make sure the versions are the same as those written in `package.json`.
 In the project directory, you can run:
 ### `npm install`
-Packages (with the predefined version) written in package.json will be installed, which is stored in a directory named `node_modules`.
+Packages (with the predefined version) written in package.json will be installed, which will be stored in a directory named `node_modules`.

 ### `npm start`